myronkharkover/CIS3500-chrome-extension/README.md

 ---

 Contributions and pull requests are welcome!
 Please open issues for bugs or feature requests.
-Enjoy smarter job searching with the Smart Skill Extractor!"}
+Enjoy smarter job searching with the Smart Skill Extractor!